jeedom/core/docs/en_US/api_http.md

     you want to receive information

-The easiest way to get this URL is to go to the Tools page → Home automation summary, search for the command and open its configuration advanced (the "gear" icon) and there you will see a URL that contains already all that is needed depending on the type and subtype of the command.
+The easiest way to get this URL is to go to the Tools page → Home Automation Summary, search for the command and open its configuration advanced (the "gear" icon) and there you will see a URL that contains already all that is needed depending on the type and subtype of the command.